dave/wildernessprime/content/expeditions/antarctica/tracking.en.md

 title_has_context: false

 ---
 We set sail December 30th 2019 and will be returning to Argentina on about January 31st 2020.
 My Garmin InReach satellite tracker will update this map every few minutes.

-You can send us a short message by clicking the *Message* button in the left panel.
+You can send us a short message by clicking the *Message* button.

+If you have a Garmin InReach, you can use the Garmin address *dave8@inreach.garmin.com*.

 {{< garmin >}}